mct-ui/html5-boilerplate-PlatteauFelix/README.md

-# Create 2 labo start files
+# HTML5/CSS Boilerplate

 This is the HTML/CSS boilerplate of Felix Platteau.
+I will use it to build fast, robust and adaptable webpages or apps.